The Bournemouth Symphony Orchestra are running a series of concerts in person and online. Ed caught a livestream of their latest performance.

 It was absolutely no surprise then when this trailblazing contemporary orchestra bounced back from the longest period of silence in its 127 year history with an ambitious autumn season of concerts.
 The concerts, which began in late September, are performed at the BSO’s stomping ground, the Lighthouse in Poole, to a socially distanced audience.
 In order to reach as wide an audience as possible, they’re also streamed online under the banner of BSO@Home.

 We worked with the BSO team over the summer to help them to monetise these digital concerts and to integrate seamlessly with the website we built for them in 2019.
-My colleague Jen has written about that work elsewhere in our journal.
+My colleague Jen has written about this work elsewhere in our journal.

 BSO’s livestreamed concerts were a great opportunity to enjoy live, world-class music from home, so I was delighted to be able to tune in to the third concert in their autumn season.
 Titled ‘Eight plus Eight’, the concert was a double bill featuring Schubert’s Eighth ‘Unfinished’ Symphony, and Dvořák’s Eighth Symphony.